 I’m so pleased with how my cork board jewelry organizer turned out.
 The Fabric Mod Podge worked great; I love that stuff.
 I was a little nervous about using it on cork, but it did fine.
 Fabric is so much easier then scrapbook paper!

-Make sure to stop by and see the whole furniture makeover!
+Make sure to let me know in the comments if you try a decoupage furniture project!
 I’d also love for you to check out these other posts: